Country Visited: Botswana & South Africa

 Tour price excludes: Visas, flight ticket, 1 meal in Maun and 1 meal in Kasane, additional spending money, Optional Activities, sleeping bag & pillow.

-Per person price is based on a minimum of 6 students
+Per person price is based on a minimum of 6 persons.

 Please make sure that you are at Twana Lodge 1 day before departure date!